MSeifert04/iteration_utilities/docs/iterable.rst

 Operating on several iterables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The `ManyIterables` class implements the methods that operate on several iterables and return a single `Iterable` or `InfiniteIterable`.
+The :py:class:`~iteration_utilities.ManyIterables` class implements the methods that operate on several iterables and return a single :py:class:`~iteration_utilities.Iterable` or :py:class:`~iteration_utilities.InfiniteIterable`.

-However it is very important that the `iterables` given to `ManyIterables` clearly indicate if they are infinite, otherwise the methods won't know if the result should be finite or infinite.
-These infinite iterables should be wrapped in `InfiniteIterable` or created by the ``Iterable.from_*`` methods.
+However it is very important that the `iterables` given to :py:class:`~iteration_utilities.ManyIterables` clearly indicate if they are infinite, otherwise the methods won't know if the result should be finite or infinite.
+These infinite iterables should be wrapped in :py:class:`~iteration_utilities.InfiniteIterable` or created by the ``Iterable.from_*`` methods.